anka02/team_saga/README.md

 ## About

+This project implements a Chatbot on `RASA` that is able to answer Covid-19 related questions and queries, such as case numbers in specified locations and travel restrictions and regulations in those locations.
+It is also capable of creating summarized information on selected topics and questions related to Covid, such as information about vaccines, Covid-19 symptoms and variants.
+The chatbot will indicate what kind of information it is capable of providing and will guide the user towards meaningful queries in the user interface.

+Information about case numbers, restrictions and regulations is queried through an API in real time, ensuring up-to-date information retrieval.
+General information about Covid-19, such vaccine information is gathered through reputable major websites, such as the WHO.
+However, as information about Covid-19 is constantly being updated, based on the latest research and evidence, this information might not reflect the most up-to-date knowledge we have acquired about the Covid-19 pandemic.

 ## Requirements

 * The scripts and notebooks were tested on Python 3.7 for Linux and 3.8 for Mac OS and Windows.